 Where: St. Andrew Presbyterian Church, Iowa City

-More Info: Get into the holiday spirit!
-Who doesn’t like hearing a great choir at Christmas time?
-We are extending our Christmas Concert offerings to 2 performances: 1 in Cedar Rapids on Saturday evening and one in Iowa City the following Sunday afternoon.
+More Info: Enjoy “Songs of Sea and Sky” as Vocal Artists of Iowa present their spring concert in 2 performances: 1 in Cedar Rapids on Saturday evening and one in Iowa City the following Sunday afternoon.
 No tickets required.
 A recommended donation will be taken.
 Free Childcare included in the basement nursery for patrons and participating singers.

-This performance will include a full array of Christmas favorites!
-We hope you will join us for what is usually one of our most popular concerts of the year!
+This performance will include a full array of choral favorites!
+We hope you will join us!

 Sing with VAoI!

 Our first set of auditions are over, but our next set of auditions will take place by invitation this summer.